-1 additional federal government officials here today from other agencies, such as the FBI and the Department of Justice, and 1 they are in attendance and will be listening to your comments 2 3 and suggestions.
-Again, I will be serving as your 4 moderator today.
-5 Immediately following the attacks of 9-11, the 6 federal government established an area of restricted airspace 7 to mitigate the threat of an airborne attack against key assets 8 9 and 10 critical infrastructure in the National Capital Region.
-At the request of DHS and DOD, on August 4, 2005, the FAA published a 11 notice of proposed rulemaking proposing to codify current 12 13 flight 14 restrictions for certain aircraft operations in the Washington, D.C., metropolitan area.
-15 16 The FAA is holding this meeting in order to provide 17 the public an opportunity to present comments regarding the 18 NPRM.
-The panel members are here to listen to the 19 presentations 20 and to ask presenters questions and request additional 21 information for clarification if needed.
-22 The meeting is being recorded by a court reporter, 23 here on my right.
-A verbatim transcript of this meeting will 24 be 25 available after January 27th and can be ordered directly from 26 the court reporter.
-Ordering information is available at the registration desk.
-A copy of the transcript of this meeting will be placed in the public docket.
-Other documents that are available at the registration table outside are the notice of proposed rulemaking, the agenda for this meeting, and a general 1 information sheet.
+1 additional federal government officials here today from other

+- 1 agencies, such as the FBI and the Department of Justice, and - 2 they are in attendance and will be listening to your comments - 3 and suggestions.
+Again, I will be serving as your - 4 moderator today. - 5 Immediately following the attacks of 9-11, the - 6 federal government established an area of restricted airspace - 7 to - 8 mitigate the threat of an airborne attack against key assets - 9 and - 10 critical infrastructure in the National Capital Region.
+At the - 11 request of DHS and DOD, on August 4, 2005, the FAA published a - 12 notice of proposed rulemaking proposing to codify current - 13 flight - 14 restrictions for certain aircraft operations in the Washington, - D.C., metropolitan area. - 16 The FAA is holding this meeting in order to provide - 17 the public an opportunity to present comments regarding the - 18 NPRM.
+The panel members are here to listen to the - 19 presentations - and to ask presenters questions and request additional - 21 information for clarification if needed. - 22 The meeting is being recorded by a court reporter, - 23 here on my right.
+A verbatim transcript of this meeting will - 24 be - 25 available after January 27th and can be ordered directly from - 26 the court reporter.
+Ordering information is available at the

+1 registration desk.
+A copy of the transcript of this meeting 2 will be placed in the public docket.
+Other documents that are 3 available at the registration table outside are the notice of 4 proposed rulemaking, the agenda for this meeting, and a general 5
-2 Please note that there is no admission fee or 3 charge

-4 to participate in this meeting.
-The session is open on a 5 space-available basis to each person who registers.
-An 6 attendee

-7 list will be prepared and placed in the docket.
-If you have 8 not

-9 signed in, please do so at the break.

-10 Speakers appearing on the agenda have submitted 11 requests to the FAA according to the procedures outlined in the notice of public meetings published in the Federal Register.
-I 12 13 will call on the speakers in the order in which they appear on 14 the agenda.
-If I call on a speaker and the speaker is not here 15 at that time, I will go on to the next scheduled speaker.
-16 Periodically I will go back over the agenda to see if the 17 absent presenting your statement please clearly state your name and indicate if you are representing an association, an organization, or yourself, and please speak clearly into the mike.
+- 1 information sheet. - 2 Please note that there is no admission fee or - 3 charge - 4 to participate in this meeting.
+The session is open on a - 5 space-available basis to each person who registers.
+An - 6 attendee - 7 list will be prepared and placed in the docket.
+If you have - 8 not - 9 signed in, please do so at the break. - 10 Speakers appearing on the agenda have submitted - 11 requests to the FAA according to the procedures outlined in the - 12 notice of public meetings published in the Federal Register.
+I - will call on the speakers in the order in which they appear on - 14 the agenda.
+If I call on a speaker and the speaker is not here - 15 at that time, I will go on to the next scheduled speaker. - 16 Periodically I will go back over the agenda to see if the - 17 absent - 18 speaker has arrived. - 19 Each speaker will present his or her information at - 20 this podium here.
+For the benefit of the court reporter, - 21 before - 22 presenting your statement please clearly state your name and - indicate if you are representing an association, an - 24 organization, or yourself, and please speak clearly into the - 25 mike. - You'll notice that the agenda is quite full, so I